 Double your points: Drivers who hold probationary Wisconsin licenses are assessed double the demerit points after the first offense.

 Never too young: Wisconsin lags behind the national average on seat belt use.
 To help change that, the State Patrol brings a car seat to kindergartens, buckles young pupils in and tilts the chair forward.
-It’s called the machine the "Little Convincer."
+It’s called the "Little Convincer."